bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/button.md

 When the `href` is set to any other value (~~or the `to` prop is used~~), `role="button"` will not be added, nor will the keyboard event listeners be enabled.

+<NotYetImplemented>The `role="button"` behavior is partially implemented, but the keyboard listen are not</NotYetImplemented>

 <ComponentReference :data="data" />

 <script setup lang="ts">